 The London Development Panel (LDP2) is a select group of developers with strong track records of delivering high quality schemes.

-Work is expected to begin early next year.
 The Council will advise when consultations and engagement sessions are happening as plans progress.

 Follow us on Twitter @wfcouncil, using the hashtag #WFTownHall